-The University of the West of Scotland is one of Scotland's largest modern universities, with four campuses in Paisley, Ayr, Hamilton and Dumfries.
+The University of the West of Scotland is one of Scotland's largest modern universities, with four campuses in Paisley, Ayr, Lanarkshire and Dumfries.
 The Dumfries Campus is run in partnership with the University of Glasgow.

 The university has close links with industry and commerce which is reflected in course design and the employability of its students.